YINI-lang/.github/profile/README.md

 * **[syntax-highlighting](https://github.com/YINI-lang/syntax-highlighting)** — syntax highlighting definitions for editors that support TextMate grammars.
 * **[yini-homepage](https://github.com/YINI-lang/yini-homepage)** — homepage and documentation site for YINI.

-The shared parser test suite, **yini-test**, is currently private while it is being prepared.
+The shared parser test suite, **yini-test**, is currently private while it is being prepared for public use.

 ## Try YINI

+The easiest way to understand YINI is to look at a small configuration file and parse it with one of the available tools.

-You can try YINI through the parser packages and examples:
+You can try YINI through:

-* TypeScript / Node.js parser.
+* The TypeScript / Node.js parser.
-* Python parser.
+* The Python parser.
-* CLI tools.
+* The command-line tools.
-* Demo applications.
+* Small demo applications.

 Documentation and examples are available at: